NoahFournier/UCL-LaTeX-Generator/README.md

 - Make forms more user friendly (dropdowns/checklist)
 - Introduce more .tex templates
 - Write more tests
-- Timeout for LaTeX renderer
+- Use Jinja2 templating to combine .tex files